dkz2r/latex-novice-academic-publishing/episodes/03-logical-structure.md

 ---
-title: 'The Logical Structure of a LaTeX Document'
+title: 'The Logical Structure of a Document'
 teaching: 10
 exercises: 2
 ---